fypanw/xsoar-ha-ansible-playbook/README.md

 ### Usage for upgrades
 - In case of upgrades, use the 'xsoar_upgrade_installer' setting in inventory.
 The installer parameter will be ignored.

+#### Credits and License
+This work is inspired from Hiep Nguyen's work @ https://github.com/hiep4hiep.
+Special thanks to him for creating that example.

+This repository and all associated files are covered by the [Palo Alto Networks Script License](https://www.paloaltonetworks.com/content/dam/pan/en_US/assets/pdf/legal/script-software-license-1-0.pdf).
+Please refer to LICENSE.md

+© 2022 Palo Alto Networks, Inc.  All rights reserved.